jkur/urscript-mode/README.md

 urscript-mode is built as a derived mode from prog-mode.

-It features keywords, function highlighting, built-in-functions.
+It features keywords, function highlighting, built-in-functions and indentation.

 ## Screenshots